dmrlawson/davids_pico_gamepad/README.md

 # Pico 2 W Gamepad Adapter

-Firmware for the Raspberry Pi Pico 2 W that acts as a Bluetooth-to-USB gamepad adapter.
-It connects to an **8BitDo N64 Bluetooth controller** (Nintendo Switch Online N64 mod kit) and presents it to the host PC as a **USB Xbox 360 (XInput) controller**.
-Rumble commands from the PC are forwarded to the controller via HD Rumble.
+This project converts a bluetooth gamepad to USB, using the Raspberry Pi Pico 2 W. It shows up as the commonly supported Xbox 360 controller and works with force-feedback/rumble effects.

+The idea was mainly inspired by the fantastic [blueretro](https://github.com/darthcloud/BlueRetro/) project which works incredibly well on the N64.
+I wanted to try to have the same thing but for PC.

+Currently this project only supports (or has only been tested with) the 8bitdo N64 controller mod kit as that was my main motivation to create it, however I will endeavour to support more controllers.

+The code was largely generated using gemini-cli and then cleaned up with Claude Code.

 ## Hardware